-Today, as a qualified psychologist and clinical sexologist, with experiences spanning from military leadership, to corporate, clinical and business practices, Dr Oberdan works with individuals, couples, business owners and leaders to live a more purposeful life and enhance their sense of fulfilment and satisfaction.
-Of particular interest to Dr Oberdan is the subject of human sexuality and the role it plays in people’s lives.
-Dr Oberdan believes everyone has the right to a healthy and fulfilling expression of their sexuality and works with individuals and couples on matters ranging from sexual identity and orientation, to sexual function and education.
-At the core of all his work is the belief that we are at our best when connected to and aligned with the ever-flowing inner core of our being, our Essence.
+As a qualified psychologist and clinical sexologist, with experiences spanning from military leadership, to corporate, clinical and business practices, Dr. Oberdan works with individuals, couples, business owners and leaders to live a more purposeful life and enhance their sense of fulfilment and satisfaction.
+He works with individuals and couples on matters ranging from sexual identity and orientation to sexual function and education.

 Leonardo Talpo specialises in marriage relationship counselling, helping clients regain control of their lives and re-educating them about marriage itself.

 The psychiatrists here are qualified to diagnose and treat a range of psychiatric and mental health disorders.
 Other areas of specialisation include addiction, anger management, eating disorders, PTSD and more.